microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/02-DeployAndConfigure.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="2.1">2.1 Pre-deployment planning</h2></a>

 Before you start deploying things in Azure, it's important to understand what your requirements are and how they map to offerings in Azure SQL.
-Using what you learned in Module 1, it's time to make a plan.
-You need to determine the following:
+Using what you learned in the Azure SQL introduction module, it's time to make a plan.
+You need to answer the following questions:

-* Deployment method: GUI or unattended?
+* Deployment method: Azure portal or command-line interfaces?
 * Deployment option: VM, DB, Elastic Pool, MI, or Instance Pool?
-* Purchasing model: DTU or vCore?
+* Purchasing model (Azure SQL Database only): DTU or vCore?
 * Service tier (SLO): General purpose, business critical, or hyperscale?
-* Hardware: Gen4, Gen5, or something new?
+* Hardware: Gen5, or something new?
 * Sizing: number of vCores and data max size?

 > The Data Migration Assistant tool (DMA) has a [SKU Recommender](https://docs.microsoft.com/en-us/sql/dma/dma-sku-recommend-sql-db?view=sql-server-ver15) that can help you determine the number of vCores and size if you are migrating.

+In addition, and perhaps prior to answering the question above, you need to pick a workload that is either going to be migrated to Azure SQL or be "born in the cloud".
+If you are migrating, there are many tools and resources available to help you plan, assess, migrate, and optimize your database(s) and application.
+Resources are provided at the end of this module.

+### Resource limit considerations

+Aside from limits, rates, and capabilities discussed in the Azure SQL introduction module (like IOPS or In-Memory OLTP), there are other resource limits, which are affected by your choice of Azure SQL Managed Instance, Azure SQL Database, or options within these choices:

+* Memory
+* Max log size
+* Size of tempdb
+* Max concurrent workers
+* Backup retention

+The limits for Azure SQL Managed Instance and Azure SQL Database are dependent on your choice of purchasing model, service tier, and number of vCores (or DTU in Azure SQL Database only).
+Within a General Purpose Azure SQL Database, your choice of Provisioned or Serverless compute will also affect these limits.
+You should review what's included in what you plan to deploy, before deploying, to ensure you are starting out with what you may need.

+It is also important to know that Azure SQL resources have overall resource limits *per subscription* and *per region*.
+If you need to increase your limits, it is possible to request a quota increase in the Azure portal.

 <br>